TechnicallyWeb3/hardhat-build/README.md

 **No additional setup required!** Hardhat projects typically include TypeScript and ts-node dependencies.

+> **📁 Directory Structure Requirement**: This plugin expects your Solidity contracts to be in a `contracts/` directory at your project root.
+This follows the standard Hardhat convention and requires no configuration.

 ### Standalone Installation

 For use outside of Hardhat projects or global installation: